AccessibilityMapping/AMP/SurveyInstructions.md

 ## General
 - At this time we are collecting information on entrances, building interiors, and exterior obstructions on Penn's campus.
 During a map-a-thon, please collect information on your group's designated buildings or areas.
 - If you are participating outside of a map-a-thon, please check the [web app](https://upenn.maps.arcgis.com/apps/webappviewer/index.html?id=5f3f039892524742b2988bc662e32ecb) before you complete a new survey to avoid duplicate points.
-You are welcome to edit the working map directly if you'd like to correct or expand any information.
+You are welcome to edit the entry directly if you'd like to correct or expand any information.
 - If you encounter any difficulties with the surveys or have questions about the process, please contact the project team at upennamp@gmail.com.

 ## Surveys